kalyan926/Multi-Agent-AI-Assistant/README.md

 Large language models (LLMs) have made significant advancements in natural language processing tasks, but they come with several limitations:

-- **Constrained Reasoning Abilities** LLMs struggle with complex logical inferences and deep understanding, relying on statistical patterns rather than true cognition.
+- **Constrained Reasoning Abilities:** LLMs struggle with complex logical inferences and deep understanding, relying on statistical patterns rather than true cognition.

-- **Hallucinations** LMs can generate factually factually incorrect or nonsensical outputs that seem plausible, caused by data interpolation and overfitting to training data.
+- **Hallucinations:** LLMs can generate factually factually incorrect or nonsensical outputs that seem plausible, caused by data interpolation and overfitting to training data.

-- **Prompt Sensitivity** Small changes in prompt wording can lead to significantly different responses, complicating consistency and reliability in generated outputs.
+- **Prompt Sensitivity:** Small changes in prompt wording can lead to significantly different responses, complicating consistency and reliability in generated outputs.

-- **Limited Real-Time Connectivity** LLMs cannot access or integrate information beyond their training cut-off, lacking awareness of post-training data or events.
+- **Limited Real-Time Connectivity:** LLMs cannot access or integrate information beyond their training cut-off, lacking awareness of post-training data or events.

-- **Absence of Intrinsic Memory** LLMs do not remember past interactions, requiring repeated context provision and lacking personalization or context-awareness over multiple sessions.
+- **Absence of Intrinsic Memory:** LLMs do not remember past interactions, requiring repeated context provision and lacking personalization or context-awareness over multiple sessions.

 ### What is an Agent and How it Can Solve LLM Problems